mattheustls/Graphical-User-Interfaces-in-Python/README.md

 # Modern Graphical User Interfaces in Python
- modern-looking graphical user interfaces (GUIs) in Python.
+ This is a project from youtube - modern-looking graphical user interfaces (GUIs) in Python.